open/close all folders

 Seriously, this thing is really confusing

-But if they essentially counted as the same, then he definately shouldn't have counted as a third party, and his killing Lekain shouldn't have allowed him to destroy the pact.
+- But if they essentially counted as the same, then he definitely shouldn't have counted as a third party, and his killing Lekain shouldn't have allowed him to destroy the pact.

 Because what does defense do anyway?